encryption4all/postguard/irmaseal-pkg/README.md

 containing a `KeyRequest`.
 As an example, we want to request a key for someone named Alice.
 Note that since this credential is from the demo scheme, anyone can retrieve such a credential.
 We also request for the authentication to be valid for 1 day, or 86400 seconds, which is also the maximum.
-By default a the authentication is valid for 5 minutes.
-If the requested valitidy exceeds the maximum a `401` (`BAD REQUEST`) is returned.
+By default the authentication is valid for 5 minutes.
+If the requested validity exceeds the maximum a `401` (`BAD REQUEST`) is returned.

 ```JSON